 First, let’s check out some of the causes of leggy seedlings so we can decide how to fix them.

-You can use a light meter like this one to help.
-If they’re not getting enough light, try moving your seedlings closer to the light.
+You can use a light meter like this one to help determine if your indoor plant needs more light.
+If they’re not getting sufficient light, try moving your seedlings closer to the light.
 Some plants will stretch to get enough light if they aren’t getting enough, thus the legginess.

 If they aren’t getting enough light, you should move them to another area of the house to try and fix this problem.
 Most plants need at least 6-8 hours of direct sunlight to grow.
 This generally is NOT what they get on the kitchen windowsill, even if it’s a south facing window.